adhisimon/Simple-DBF-Browser/README.txt

 You can get the source code by visiting that web site or using git: git clone git://github.com/adhisimon/Simple-DBF-Browser.git

+Information about how to build binary version on MS Windows can be found on "BUILD-WIN.txt".

+Information about how to build binary version on MS Windows can be found on "BUILD-MAC.txt".

 License
 -------
 Licensed under GPLv2